Nupurgopali/Leukocount/README.md

 # MOTIVATION BEHIND LEUKOCOUNT
-LEUKOCOUNT aids in automating the process of detecting and counting different types of WBC's in a blood smear.White blood cell (WBC) count is a valuable metric for assisting with diagnosis or prognosis of various diseases such as coronary heart disease, type 2 diabetes, or infection.
+LEUKOCOUNT aids in automating the process of detection of blood-based diseases.
+White blood cell (WBC) count is a valuable metric for assisting with diagnosis or prognosis of various diseases such as coronary heart disease, type 2 diabetes, or infection.
 In the current pandemic situation, with number of patients increasing exponentially each day.
 It is difficult to manually count and keep track of their white blood cells.